Volunteer : FAQ

 Absolutely!
 We are more than happy to have individuals come in during our regular shifts to volunteer with us.
 All volunteers must complete an application and set up a time on our online calender.
 Click here for our online application.

-We can take individuals and groups of up to 50 people.
-Any group of five or more people must be scheduled ahead of time.
-Groups of four or less are treated as individual volunteers.
+We can accommodate individual volunteers and groups between 5-50 people.
+Any groups of 4 or less are treated as individual volunteers.

 For the majority of the year we ask for a month or two of notice, however in the holiday season we are often completely booked many months in advance.
 We can book up to a year in advance - so feel free to contact us early by filling out a volunteer application form or emailing us at email@example.com.